-The original recipe is on the Red Star site.
+The original recipe is from the Red Star brand yeast site.
 I love that it only calls for 2 cups of flour and 1 cup oats and makes an 8×4 inch size loaf.
-So the slices are on the smaller side, but still big enough for sandwiches because of how high the bread rises.
+The slices are on the smaller side, but still big enough for sandwiches because of how high the bread rises.

 Coconut Milk Sandwich Bread Flavor